MJoergen/nexys4ddr/ep4/README.md

 * Adding a complete ASCII font to the system.
 * Changing the VGA output to show data using hexadecimal digits.

+## Learnings:
+Initializing memory directly from a separate text file.